-The Master of Arts in Applied International Studies (MAAIS) consists of 58 credits, including a mix of MAAIS and Jackson School core and elective courses (37 credits); UW elective courses (8 credits, some of which may also be used for an independent study project or internship); UW elective courses (10 credits); a three-quarter Professional Development Practicum; a two-quarter Applied Research Client Project (9 credits); and a Crisis Negotiation exercise (4 credits).
+The Master of Arts in Applied International Studies (MAAIS) consists of 58 credits, including a mix of MAAIS and Jackson School core and elective courses (35 credits, some of which may also be used for an independent study project or internship); UW elective courses (10 credits); a three-quarter Professional Development Practicum; a two-quarter Applied Research Client Project (9 credits); and a Crisis Negotiation exercise (4 credits).

 The MAAIS curriculum draws on the Jackson School’s strengths — world-class faculty and a commitment to interdisciplinary and comparative teaching on the world’s regions, cultures and languages.
 Through coursework and other activities, you will also engage with global practitioners and Civic Council members who represent leading international companies and organizations influencing global policy and decision-making.

 The following Core courses are required in order to graduate.
 These courses are offered once per year.